tomzx/blog.tomrochette.com-content/agi/my-suggested-path-to-agi/article.md

 ---

 # Preface
 This article is a way for me to share what I think is a better to go through the content I've gone through in order to learn AGI, which you can read at [my path to AGI](../my-path-to-agi).

 If you have comments and suggestions, feel free to let me know through the comments!

 # Prerequisites
+In this section, I list all the topics that generally serves as foundation for more advanced topics.
+It is not necessary to go through all of the prerequisites, but it will definitely improve your odds of understanding more complex theories down the road.
+Furthermore, they will provide you with useful tools and abstractions.

+## Linear algebra
+No book suggestion yet.

 ## Discrete mathematics
 * [Discrete Mathematics and Its Applications](https://www.amazon.ca/Discrete-Mathematics-Applications-Kenneth-Rosen/dp/0073383090/)